Omntrix/Z-Image-Turbo-DMDR-Speed-Preserved-Fine-tuning-via-DMDR-without-Auxiliary-LoRA/README.md

 This project is built upon the following exceptional works:

 - [DMDR](https://github.com/vvvvvjdy/dmdr): Official implementation of "Distribution Matching Distillation Meets Reinforcement Learning".
-- [Z-Image-Turbo](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo): The foundational model for ultra-fast one-step generation.
+- [Z-Image-Turbo](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo): The foundational model for ultra-fast generation.

 We thank the authors for their pioneering research and for providing the base models that made this optimization possible.